AyushAI/AyushAI/README.md

-* 📊 Data Analyst with a Bachelor’s degree in Artificial Intelligence from [G. H. Raisoni College of Engineering](https://ghrce.raisoni.net/).
-I possess a robust foundation in statistical analysis, data visualization, database management, and business acumen, complemented by a knack for problem-solving and data storytelling.
+* 📊  I’m a Generative AI Engineer with a Bachelor’s in Artificial Intelligence from G. H. Raisoni College of Engineering 🚀.
+I’m passionate about building smart solutions with gen AI, from large language models to data-driven decision tools.
+My love for statistical analysis 📊, data visualization 📈, and clever storytelling helps me turn raw numbers into real impact—whether I’m working on research, teaching, or tackling business challenges

-* 🔍 With a strong background in research, I have published four papers in academic conferences, underscoring my commitment to advancing the field of data analytics.
-My expertise extends to leveraging data to drive insights and inform decision-making, helping organizations transform raw data into actionable strategies.

-* 📝 As a content creator on LinkedIn and a part-time professional trainer, I share knowledge on the latest trends in data analysis and visualization, contributing to the community by educating and inspiring others.

-* 💡 Passionate about continuous learning and self-improvement, I stay at the forefront of technology and analytical methodologies to deliver innovative solutions and drive impactful results.
+* 🧠 I’ve published four research papers, always searching for new ways to push the boundaries in AI and analytics.
+When I’m not experimenting with the latest deep learning models, you’ll find me sharing insights on LinkedIn 🌐 or training up-and-coming talent 💡 in the art of data storytelling and generative AI

+* 📝 Always curious and fueled by caffeine ☕, I keep learning and leveling up my skills.
+I thrive on innovation and love bringing fresh ideas to life, helping teams unlock the real power of data and AI 🚀.

-Apart from coding, find me cycling, wondering nearby lake, in the gym or at my desk sketching stuff.
+Apart from coding, find me cycling, reading books, wondering nearby nature, in the gym or at my desk sketching stuff.
 Find out more about me & feel free to connect with me here: